wootencl/apidocs-v4/source/includes/_common.md

 sort | The field to sort the list of Resources by (only for collection requests)

 ## Errors
-Error information may be returned to an API client.
-Common error scenarios include:

-* the data that was provided is invalid
-* required information is missing
-* rate limits have been exceeded
-* an API access token is not valid or no longer valid
-* insufficient credits are available for billable resources

-Some examples of these are included to the right.

-### Unauthorized access
 > Unauthorized access

 ```shell